hanikhan/JUnitBSReportsJenkins/README.md

 * To run a single test, run `mvn test -P single`
 * To run local tests, run `mvn test -P local`
 * To run parallel tests, run `mvn test -P parallel`

+## Setup Job in Jenkins
+* Install BrowserStack Plugin for Jenkins
+* Create a new Maven Job in Jenkins
+* On the Job configuration page, check 'BrowserStack' under 'Build Environment'
+* On the Job configuration page, specify Root POM path.
+Under Goals and Options, specify any goal listed above (example: test -P single)
+* On the Job configuration  page, select 'Additional test report features' and check 'Embed BrowserStack Report'
+* Save the Job and run it.

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)